-ATPE opposes forced consolidation of school districts or district services but supports state incentive aid for districts
+ATPE opposes forced consolidation of school districts or district services but supports state incentive aid for districts to consolidate or divide if either would be advantageous to an equitable and efficient education for students.

 (35) Commissioner of Education

 ATPE recommends that the Texas Commissioner of Education be required to have at least five years of classroom teaching experience in a pre-K through 12th-grade public school setting.